Module string

 Returns a string that is the concatenation of

-copies of the strings
+ncopies of the strings.Parameters

 -

-: string to handle. -
+#string s: string to handle. -

-: number of repetition.
+#number n: number of repetition.

 Return value